 The estimates for extreme situations can be used to derive estimates for specific countries, based on estimates of the proportion of the population covered by health services.
 These can be obtained by using simple, available indicators, such as neonatal or infant mortality.
-The WHO Child Health Epidemiology Reference Group (CHERG) has identified five neonatal mortality groups (Table 7) as indicators of service quality.
-The categorisation of each GBD country according to mortality groups is presented in the Appendix.
-Thus for example survival in countries in neonatal mortality group 3 is the sum of 15% of values for high income settings, and 85% of values in the absence of care.
-Table 8 uses Down's syndrome as an example to estimate survival in different settings using this proxy indicator.
+The WHO Child Health Epidemiology Reference Group (CHERG) has identified five neonatal mortality groups as indicators of service quality.
+Infant mortality is the preferred proxy indicator of access in the MGDB because the data are readily available at the subnational as well as national level (WPP and UNDY do not include neonatal mortality).